ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 PLACEHOLDER - text to be written?
 Promote...

 ## Who publishes 360Giving data
 Any type of funder can publish their grants data to the 360Giving Data Standard.
 Over 200 funders share 360Giving data which include family, corporate and community foundations, central and local government, lottery distributors and livery companies.

 Read our blog to find out more about the different types of funders publishing 360Giving data: https://www.threesixtygiving.org/ideas-updates/

 ## Support
-There are no registration fees or costs associated with publishing your grants data in the 360Giving Data Standard.
-360Giving support for publishers is provided free of charge.

-Preparing 360Giving data does require a commitment of resources from the publisher in terms of staff time, especially when publishing your data for the first time.
-There can be costs in terms of consultancy or support fees for getting grants management systems set up to export 360Giving data.

-### The 360Giving Helpdesk
+This guide has been developed to support funders through the 360Giving publishing process.

-To access guidance and support at any stages of the 360Giving publishing process contact the 360Giving Helpdesk via support@threesixtygiving.org.
+For further guidance and practical support at any stage, please contact the 360Giving Helpdesk via support@threesixtygiving.org.

 ### Publishing resources for community foundations

-If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract for publishing 360Giving data.
-(Link to be added)
+If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract for publishing 360Giving data. **(Link to be added)**

 ## About grants management systems
 Grantmakers of all shapes and sizes have become 360Giving data publishers, using a wide range of grants management systems and some by collecting basic data in spreadsheets.